 OkCupid is one of the biggest dating apps around, so you’ll have plenty of chances to meet someone.
 Fill out your profile, answer questions about yourself, and connect with people nearby to see if you hit it off.

-This app is geared towards those who are looking for a real relationship, rather than a quick hookup or short fling.
+This app is geared toward those who are looking for a real relationship, rather than a quick hookup or short fling.
 Every day at noon, you get sent a prospective match based on a specific set of criteria.
 You can Like them or Pass on.
 If you like them, you’ll be set up with icebreaker questions; if you pass, the app will learn your preferences and try again tomorrow.

 Happn connects you with others you’ve passed in real life, making that shared glance at a coffee shop into a potential date.
 You can browse profiles of those you’ve crossed paths with, and if you both “like” one another, you’ll be able to begin a conversation.